 The results of the study show that the challenges generally had minimal effect on the respondents.
 Most of the respondents reported that they did not notice much negative effect(s) of the challenges on themselves and their dependents.
-They reported that they employed different coping strategies
+They reported that they employed different coping strategies in the performance of their multiple roles in order to cope with these challenges.
+The also reported that they followed suggested ways to make the process of single-parenting easier, less stressful, more efficient, and more effective.
+This is consistent with the results of the study done by Stacey (1990), which highlighted the coping strategies for male single-parents.
+These include:

-- 1. allow children to help make family decisions, and approach singleparenting with a positive attitude; - assign children age-appropriate tasks and establish a household routine and be sensitive to each child's needs; - 3. avoid being socially isolated, plan activities outside the home and maintain a social network; - 4. identify reliable childcare services; - 5. communicate openly and honestly with the children; - 6. determine whether you can afford further education or training; - 7. avoid alcohol or drug abuse, develop self-confidence and control your temper and set a good example for the children through your own behaviour; - 8. do not expect a child to fill the absent parent's shoes and do not say bad things about the absent parent; - 9. establish financial security, make and follow a budget; - 10. exercise regularly, eat properly and get plenty of rest; - practise consistent parenting skills and have confidence in your parenting skills; - 13. help the children feel secure by expressing your love and commitment;
+- 1. allow children to help make family decisions, and approach singleparenting with a positive attitude; - 2. assign children age-appropriate tasks and establish a household routine and be sensitive to each child's needs; - avoid being socially isolated, plan activities outside the home and maintain a social network; - 4. identify reliable childcare services; - 5. communicate openly and honestly with the children; - 6. determine whether you can afford further education or training; - 7. avoid alcohol or drug abuse, develop self-confidence and control your temper and set a good example for the children through your own behaviour; - do not expect a child to fill the absent parent's shoes and do not say bad things about the absent parent; - 9. establish financial security, make and follow a budget; - 10. exercise regularly, eat properly and get plenty of rest; - 12. practise consistent parenting skills and have confidence in your parenting skills; - 13. help the children feel secure by expressing your love and commitment;